 - Same you can do in ‘apache-jmeter-5.1.1\bin\report-template\content\pages’ folder, where you can modify the templates file having extension .html.fmkr like- CustomsGraphs.html.fmkr, OverTime.html.fmkr, ResponseTimes.html.fmkr, Throughput.html.fmkr as needed

 By following steps mentioned above under my JMeter Report looks like this:

 So, these are only steps you need to perform in order to configure your JMeter Report.

-Want to learn Automation Testing using Selenium or Katalon Studio?
-Then, find a detailed comparision between both Click Here
+To this end, if you want to learn Automation Testing using Selenium or Katalon Studio then, find a detailed comparision between both Click Here

 Still have any questions left in your mind?
-Comment down below & we will be answering it as quickly as possible.
+To put it differently, comment down below & we will be answering it as quickly as possible.